 Schools taught us to learn not HOW to learn

-Let’s pause for a minute and think about this sentence before tonight’s “let’s do HW”.
-Getting HW done at most homes is a stressful time where mom and child are both frustrated and someone leaves the table angry, sad or labeled.
+I thought this sentence was very powerful when I heard it from Jim Kwik, the man behind the Super Brain.
+I would love us to pause for a minute and think about this sentence before tonight’s homework time.
+Getting homework done at most homes is a stressful time where mom and child are both frustrated, and someone leaves the table angry, sad or labeled.

-Schools do not teach us how to learn, how to encode and retrieve information.
-They rather teach us learning as a spectator sport where one needs to sit for an hour each lesson and just listen and observe.
-They also teach students to remember through repetition whether a topic makes sense to them or not.
-Repeat until you memorize; which normally takes hours until the brain registers the information.
-Children come back home from a long day and we expect them to sit again and listen to us as we try to go through the pile of HW.
-And we then label them whether we say it out loud or think it, as “you’re not trying your best” “look at your brother” “try harder” etc….
+Sadly, a lot of the schools do not teach us how to learn, how to encode and retrieve information; they rather teach us learning as a spectator sport where one needs to sit for an hour each lesson and just listen and observe.
+They also teach students to remember through repetition whether a topic makes sense to them or not, repeat until you memorize; which normally takes hours until the brain registers the information.
+Children come back home after a long day and are expected to sit again and go through the pile of homework.
+Of course being tired, they can’t concentrate and labeling starts whether we say it out loud or think it “you’re not trying your best” “look at your brother” “try harder” etc….